Baqend/guide/src/index.md

 ## Accessing Files

-The simplest way to access a file is to retrieve the absolute url form the baqend SDK.
+The simplest way to access a file is to retrieve the absolute url form the Baqend SDK.
 Therefore you can use any existing file reference or you can create one by yourself.

 The are multiple ways to reference a file: